grew-nlp/grew_doc/content/tutorial/05_confluence.md

 ## Two concurrent rules

-If we define the two rules package above to convert the `V` Sequoia POS tag to SUD:
+As said earlier, the Sequoia tag `V` may be converted to `AUX` or `VERB`.
+A naive way to encode this in rules is to write the package:

 {{< grew file="/static/tutorial/05_confluence/aux_verb.grs" >}}